 Having arrived at those conclusions, it was only natural to dedicate it to Marta who had, over the past couple of years, helped me with a couple of musical videos and was also my "fellow detective" in getting to the bottom of a mystery that prevailed on one of the more important "harping" paintings in the canon of Irish art, James Christopher Timbrell's, Carolan, The Irish Bard, c 1843-1844.
 Thank you, Marty!

-This image essay plays on the idea of creating a homemade “digital wax cylinder,” inspired by the music and the recording technology used by the great Irish-American piper Patrick J. Touhey (1865 –1923).
+This set plays on the idea of creating a homemade “digital wax cylinder,” inspired by the music and the recording technology used by the great Irish-American piper and comedian Patrick J. Touhey (1865 –1923).
 The first tune is my own arrangement of a harp air called Molly Nic hAlpín, collected in the late 18th century by Edward Bunting (1773-1843.)
 The second is the same tune as a hornpipe, learnt from Touhey’s playing.
 The last is influenced by Touhey's version of The Duke of Leinster.

 The Merry Sisters of Fate (Reel)